American Tours & Travel Frequently Asked Questions

 You should ask about what percussion instruments will be provided at the site as this equipment is too large to transport unless you are transporting this equipment by truck from your hometown.
 We provide most large percussion equipment on site so you do not have to bring your own.

 You should ask how may performing groups you can enter into the festival or competition.We allow no more than four performances per group so the performances can be held on the same day.
 This gives you time to enjoy the area attractions once you have completed the festival or competition.
 Some festivals allow more than four performances, but most likely this will take place over two days.

 the same trip?

 This is something we don’t recommend, but when the director insists, we usually suggest our competition along with Festival Disney.
 It is not recommended that you combine two different music festival companies on the same trip.

 What is the All American Music Festival?

+We have canceled this event.
 The All American Music Festival is a music competition which is held each weekend from March through June in Orlando, Florida.
 High School Bands from across the United States including Alaska and Hawaii, as well as Bands from Puerto Rico, Canada, Newfoundland, Japan and Guam travel to Orlando, Florida to compete in the most prestigious and oldest Music Festival in Orlando.

 Each group enters into one or more of the following categories: Concert Bands, Orchestras, Jazz Bands, Marching Bands, Choirs, Color guards and various types of quartets.